-This geophysical survey was undertaken as part of an archaeological field evaluation of a proposed development site at Salford Priors, Warwickshire.
+This geophysical survey was undertaken as part of an archaeological field evaluation of a proposed development site at Bidford on Avon, Warwickshire.

-The survey has detected various magnetic disturbances, most of which appear to be of recent origin.
-The ground surface across the remainder of the site appears to be substantially undisturbed, and the survey has not provided any evidence for the presence of archaeological findings, other than a few minor magnetic anomalies of no clear significance.
+The survey has detected various recent ground disturbances, particularly near field boundaries, but the ground surface across the greater part of the site appears to be substantially undisturbed, and the survey has not provided any evidence for the presence of archaeological findings, other than a few minor magnetic anomalies of no clear significance.